 Asset management is primarily carried out via asset management mandates that are transferred to external portfolio managers (banks or other specialist institutions).
 When selecting portfolio managers, the inclusion of ESG criteria in the investment process is explicitly taken into account.
-All asset managers of the Substitute Occupational Benefit Institution have signed the UN Principles for Responsible Investment (UN-PRI).
+All external asset managers of the Substitute Occupational Benefit Institution published on our website have signed the UN Principles for Responsible Investment (UN-PRI).